Aanibital/tfg_docker_utility_setup/README.md

 ## Introduction

-This system is a bundle created to provide very usefull services in order to work from a remote place to job, the provided services are:
+This system is a bundle created to provide very usefull for remote working, the provided services are:

 ### Jitsi meeting